Exchange data with the AIMMS Cloud Platform

 For the VPN route, AIMMS needs to add a load balancer to the VPC on the AIMMS Cloud Platform.
 Your IT team then needs to complete the parametrization and VPN tunnel set-up, as described here.
 You can then configure your network access such that the AIMMS apps in the AIMMS Cloud Platform can directly access the required database on your premises, in your data center or in the cloud.
 AIMMS database support functions in our modeling language can be found here.

-Figure 3 - Directly accessing a remote database from AIMMS apps
+Fig. 12 Directly accessing a remote database from AIMMS apps

 The other route is without a VPN.
 This probably requires you to whitelist the IP-ranges of the AIMMS Cloud Platform in your firewalls.
 The AIMMS apps will issue commands to the remote database in the same way as when you are using a VPN connection to a remote database.

 No need for any initial set-up or configuration.
+In order to get data files from the on-premise systems to an AIMMS app running on the AIMMS Cloud Platform, the on-premise custom application will need to upload the appropriate file(s) to the appropriate folder in the AIMMS PRO Storage.
+The developer of the AIMMS app will then use AIMMS functions to read these data files into the app.
 Read more on AIMMS PRO Storage here.
 Programs can be created for writing and reading files to and from AIMMS PRO Storage using Java, C++ or C#.
 Documentation for the PRO API can be found here.

-Figure 4 – Transferring files to AIMMS PRO Storage using the AIMMS PRO API
+Fig. 13 Transferring files to AIMMS PRO Storage using the AIMMS PRO API

 The PRO API shares information security measures with the AIMMS PRO Portal such as lock-out on repeated logon failures, https encryption, optional IP range filtering and security event logging.
 In addition, the communications are secured by temporary tickets that can be seen as security tokens.